Irieo/MyWebPage/content/home/experience.md

       Since early 2022, I joined the [ENSYS @ TU Berlin](https://tub-ensys.github.io/) group as a research scientist.
 We use methods from operations research and mathematical optimization researching the most cost-effective pathways to reduce greenhouse gas emissions in energy systems.
 Our group maintains the [PyPSA ecosystem](https://pypsa.org/#about) - an open-source python environment for state-of-the-art energy system modelling.

-      In 2022-2024 my work was focused on the [24/7 Carbon-Free Energy by 2030](https://sustainability.google/progress/energy/) project, in a collaboration with Google.
-Project webpage -- [247cfe.github.io](https://irieo.github.io/247cfe.github.io/) -- tracks history of all work we did for this project.
-This research work is open and reproducible: [github.com/PyPSA/247-cfe](https://github.com/PyPSA/247-cfe)
+      I work on the [RESILIENT research project](https://resilient-project.github.io/), funded by public grants, to advance our capabilities in planning energy systems with resilience at their core.
+This project builds upon the existing [PyPSA-Eur](https://github.com/pypsa/pypsa-eur) model, enhancing its features and extending it with stochastic modeling capabilities.
+Our mission is to develop the first truly multi-vector, open-source energy infrastructure planning model that can handle the complexities and uncertainties defining modern energy systems.

-      Since Q2 2024, I work on the [RESILIENT](https://resilient-project.github.io/) research project, financed by the public funds.
-The project aims to improve our abilities to plan energy infrastructure in a resilient way.
+      From 2022 to 2025, a significant part of my work was dedicated to the [24/7 Carbon-Free Energy by 2030](https://sustainability.google/progress/energy/) project in collaboration with Google.
+This initiative aims to advance the transition to round-the-clock carbon-free electricity.
+The project webpage—[247cfe.github.io](https://irieo.github.io/247cfe.github.io/)—documents the full history of our work.
+This research work was fully open and reproducible, with all developments available on GitHub: [github.com/PyPSA/247-cfe](https://github.com/PyPSA/247-cfe).

       Aside my research, I contribute to the [Green Deal Ukraїna](https://greendealukraina.org/) project that aims to set up a Think Tank that will provide modelling-based support for Ukrainian governmental institutions, policymakers, and society in rebuilding the Ukrainian economy and energy sector during and after this [terrible war](https://en.wikipedia.org/wiki/Russian_invasion_of_Ukraine).